Meeting and pick-up in Paris airport on Sunday 5 July 2020

 Lunches Monday - Friday

-Transportation from La Rochelle to Paris
+Transportation from La Rochelle to Paris and back

 Local transportation cards